Python Virtual Environments

 pip3 install --upgrade {package_name}

-To create a virtual environment, you must use the venv
+To create a virtual environment, you could use the venv

 module that